Jamie runs Neuro Support.

 Coaching was expensive and finite.

-The technology had quietly become good enough.
+The technology became good enough.

-Neuro Support is what happens when those four observations meet a sole trader who's willing to install systems instead of only talking about them.
+Neuro Support is what happens when those four observations meet a sole trader willing to install systems instead of only talking about them.

 Willpower isn't the answer.
 The right setup is.

-That's a design principle, not a slogan.
-It shapes what gets built and what doesn't.
+The whole service runs on this idea.
 The system is set up so the right next step is in front of you when you need it.
-So a thought you have at 11pm doesn't get lost by 9am.
-So your support context lives somewhere you can find it.
+So a thought you have at 11pm isn't lost by 9am.
 So the version of you that's exhausted, dysregulated, or just having a bad week can still function.

 You don't have to earn it.
 You don't have to perform for it.
 It just has to be there.